 Where does radon in a house come from?

 Radon originally comes from uranium and radium, which occur naturally in bedrock.
 If a building is constructed on such land, and particularly if the building also has a basement, there can be a problem with radon.
-The parts of the building that come into contact with the ground can let in radon from the surroundings if they are not sealed.
+The parts of the building that come into contact with the soil can let in radon from the surroundings if they are not sealed.

 Investigation and measurement

 It is easy to measure and investigate radon in a home.
 A radon laboratory will help by sending out measurement detectors for radon.
 You simply hang these from the ceiling in the rooms you want to measure radon in.
 The measurement must go on for a few months.
 Then the radon boxes are sent in to the laboratory for analysis and you get a radon value for each room.
 The limit value for radon is currently 300 Bq/m3 in dwellings.
 If it is higher than that, you should carry out some form of radon degasification.